badbsallyy/NEXAH-CODEX/README.md

 > — THooTH

 Welcome to the **NEXAH CODEX** — a living research framework exploring the unity of
-mathematics, physics, geometry, and consciousness through a harmonic architecture of 13 systems.
+mathematics, physics, geometry, and consciousness through a harmonic architecture of
+**12 core systems (1–9, X, Y, Z)** — plus optional meta-layers used for archive/observatory material.

 The Codex is neither fiction nor dogma — it is a **structural experiment**:
 an attempt to map number, form, and meaning as one coherent field.